zhengchang907/weblogic-kubernetes-operator/documentation/3.2/content/samples/simple/azure-kubernetes-service/_index.md

    - No Docker environment required.
 You are able to run your business quickly without building knowledge of Docker.
    - Mutate the live domain configuration with Administration Console from a browser or WLST.

+{{% notice tip %}} Stop and Start an Azure Kubernetes Service (AKS) cluster using Azure CLI [in the azure docs](https://docs.microsoft.com/en-us/azure/aks/start-stop-cluster).
+This allows you:
+1.Optimize costs during your AKS cluster's idle time.
+2.Pick up objects and cluster state right where they were left off.
+{{% /notice %}}

 ### References

 For references to the relevant user documentation, see: